 by the SOCIA

-This project addresses two critical needs in Slovakia’s Early Childhood Development (ECD) system: providing accessible information to parents from marginalized communities and formalizing professional support roles.
-It will co-create easy-to-understand materials with input from families to improve their understanding of early years support.
-In parallel, it advocates for legislative recognition and public funding of parenting support professionals, laying the groundwork for sustainable and systemic ECD development.
+This project addressed two key gaps in Slovakia’s ECD system: ensuring accessible information for parents from marginalised communities and formalising professional support roles.
+Working with families, the project co-created clear, practical materials to help parents understand and navigate early years support.
+At the same time, it advocated for legislative recognition and public funding for parenting support professionals, laying the foundation for sustained, systemic ECD improvement.

 If this pooled fund interests you and you would like to join the philanthropic organisations supporting systemic change in ECD, please get in touch with the Places to Grow Project Lead, Maxim Dedushkov, at hello@weareholis.org.